josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🦗_Voter_Cricket/⚠️_foreign_influence_and_behavioural_capture_in_uk_elections.md

 ---

 ## 🏮 Footer
-*Foreign Influence & Behavioural Capture in UK Elections* is a living node of the Polaris Protocol.
+*⚠️ Foreign Influence & Behavioural Capture in UK Elections* is a living node of the Polaris Protocol.
 It documents how influence can migrate through data infrastructures faster than law can follow, proposing audit trails that reconnect legality with legitimacy.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-10-19_
+_Last updated: 2025-12-159_